jfk-solutions/TiaFileFormatExporter/README.md

 This Project is mostly a Demo on how to use the Library.
 But it also can be used to export many parts of a TIA Project to different Files.
 But you can also use the C# objects directly.

+The tool should work on every OS where dotnet is supported.

 # How to use

 dotnet TiaFileFormatExporter.dll "TiaProject.ap20" --plcblock --out "d:\export"